jump to navigation

 swimmer-in-danger

-The swimmers, too, were at risk.
-The fish that attack the swimmer are all as big as he is, but the monster that attacks the fish is many times bigger.
+The fish that attack the swimmer are all as big as he is, but the monster that approaches the fish is many times bigger.

 …………………………………………………………………………………………………….